mbcovid19updates/mbcovid19updates.github.io/README.md

 Phase 1 | Phase 2 | Phase 3
 --- | --- | ---
-Canada Day<br /><strike>July 1, 2021</strike> **June 26, 2021** | August Long<br /><strike>August 2, 2021</strike> **July 17, 2021** | Labour Day<br />**Sept 6, 2021**
+Canada Day<br /><strike>July 1, 2021</strike> **June 26, 2021** | August Long<br /><strike>August 2, 2021</strike> **July 17, 2021** | Labour Day<br /><strike>Sept 6, 2021</strike> **August 7, 2021**
 <small>REQUIREMENTS</small><br />70%+ first dose* / 25%+ second dose*<br /><small>\*All Manitobans age 12+</small> | <small>REQUIREMENTS</small><br />75%+ first dose* / 50%+ second dose*<br /><small>\*All Manitobans age 12+</small> | <small>REQUIREMENTS</small><br />80%+ first dose* / 75%+ second dose*<br /><small>\*All Manitobans age 12+</small>
 <small>BENEFITS</small><br />25% or greater opening capacity for businesses, services and facilities as well as increased gathering sizes with restrictions for some sectors. | <small>BENEFITS</small><br />50% or greater opening capacity for businesses, services and facilities as well as increased gathering sizes, with fewer restrictions for specific sectors. | <small>BENEFITS</small><br />All services, facilities and businesses will reopen, with limited restrictions in some cases.
-Status: ✅ June 26, 2021 | Status: ✅ July 17, 2021 | Status: ⏱ _Estimated reach: August 10, 2021_<br />_Estimated opening: August 14, 2021_
+Status: ✅ June 26, 2021 | Status: ✅ July 17, 2021 | Status: ✅ August 7, 2021

 <a href="https://www.manitoba.ca/covid19/prs/reopening/" class="button">Official Re-opening Plans Website</a>
 <a href="https://news.gov.mb.ca/news/index.html?item=51433&posted=2021-06-10" class="button">Official Announcement</a>
-<a href="https://news.gov.mb.ca/news/index.html?item=51739&posted=2021-07-14" class="button">PHASE 2 Official Announcement</a>
+<a href="https://news.gov.mb.ca/news/index.html?item=51998&posted=2021-08-03" class="button">PHASE 3 Official Announcement</a>

-### PHASE 2 ✅✅⚪️
+### PHASE 3 ✅✅⚪️

-_Begins Saturday, July 17, 2021_
+_Begins Saturday, August 7, 2021_

-- Private gatherings at residences: indoor up to 5 people (plus residing household), outdoor up to 25 people.
-- Public gatherings: indoor up to 25 people, outdoor up to 150 people.
-- Retail businesses increase to 50% capacity or 500 people, whichever is lower.
-- Restaurants, licensed premises and food court capacities expand to 50% capacity:
-   - Outdoor maximum table size 8 people; Indoor dining to members of same household only OR multiple households if everyone age 12+ are fully immunized (unvaccinated children under 12 may dine with fully vaccinated members of their household in this case).
-   - Opening hours extend to midnight and the requirement to purchase food when ordering alcohol no longer applies.
-   - VLTs may operate with all other restaurant/bar rules applying (two-metre distance, only households or fully vaccinated people seated together);
-- Personal services (hair, nails, massage, etc) continue at 50% capacity but with appointments no longer necessary.
-- Dance, theatre, and music school capacities increase to 50% capacity to a maximum of 25 people per group.
-- Indoor sporting facilities may host groups up to a maximum of 25 people, with interaction between groups and tournaments are not permitted.
-- Day camp capacity increases to groups of 25, joint activities between groups and overnight camps are prohibited.
-- Outdoor recreation including games and practices may take place to maximum group size of 50 people; spectators are permitted and do not count towards this capacity limit; tournaments are not permitted.
+The following sectors to open without restrictions:

+- Indoor and outdoor gatherings at private residences
+- personal services such as hair and nail salons
-- Gyms and fitness centres expand to 50% capacity; masks and distancing of 3 metres are still required.
+- gyms and fitness centres
-- Outdoor weddings and funerals may include up to 150 participants in addition to photographers and officiants; indoor weddings or funerals increase to 25 people in addition to photographers and officiants.
+- day camps
+- retail businesses, markets, garden centres and malls
+- libraries

+Other sectors will open with limited restrictions including:

+- Indoor gatherings and organized events, such as weddings, funerals, banquets, receptions and selfhelp groups: capacity limited to 50 people or 50% of capacity, whichever is greater.
+- Indoor community, cultural and religious gatherings: 150 participants or 50% capacity, whichever is greater.
+- Outdoor gatherings and organized events, such as weddings, funerals and receptions in public setting capacity limited to 1,500 people or 50% of capacity, whichever is lesser.
-- Libraries may open to 50% capacity to a maximum of 150 people, whichever is lower.
+- Outdoor community, cultural and religious gatherings 1,500 people or 50% of the capacity of a place, whichever is lesser.
+Drive-in services remain unrestricted.
-- Faith-based and cultural gatherings expand to 50% capacity or 150 people indoors, whichever is lower.
-If the facility design allows, cohorts can be used in different spaces.
-Outdoor allows up to 150 people and no limits for drive-in services.
-- Movie theatres, bingo halls, VLT lounges and casinos, and museums and galleries may now reopen for fully immunized people (age 12+) only, to a maximum capacity of 50%.
-- Large-scale, outdoor professional sports or performing arts events may operate with capacities up to 100% after developing an approved event plan in consultation with public health.
+- Restaurants and bars will no longer need to restrict the size or space between tables and dining will not be restricted to households or vaccinated individuals.
+- Museums, galleries and movie theatres will remain limited to 50% capacity but will no longer be restricted to vaccinated individuals.
+- Casinos and bingo halls, professional sporting events, horse and auto racing, and concert halls will continue to be limited to vaccinated individuals; however, all these facilities may now open to 100% capacity.
+- Indoor and outdoor sports and recreation will fully reopen with limits only on spectator capacity.
+- Overnight camps will be permitted with limits on camper cohorts of 15 participants.
+- Workplaces must continue to report cases to government for followup and public health-confirmed transmission of COVID-19 in the workplace may result in workplaces being ordered to close for a minimum of 10 days.
+- Remote working will no longer be required or recommended by public health and workplaces will be encouraged to transition from COVID safety plans to a general communicable disease prevention plan that focuses on basic risk-reduction principles to reduce the risk of workplace transmission of COVID-19 and other respiratory illnesses.

+Masks are no longer required in indoor public spaces, but now strongly recommended instead.
+Businesses may still have their own requirements for mask use.

 For more clarification on some changes, please see the [Current Restrictions](#restrictions) section on this site.